Home Gym Equipment

 To set up a home gym that has everything you need, start with these eight pieces of equipment.

 Dumbbells are incredibly versatile.
-If you want to build strength but are not ready to invest in barbells and more expensive equipment, a set of adjustable dumbbells are a great place to start.
+If you want to build strength but are not ready to invest in barbells and more expensive equipment, a set of adjustable dumbbells is a great place to start.

 The best part about an adjustable set is that you do not need a lot of room to store them, and they are often more cost-effective than buying separate sets of dumbbells in a variety of weights.